noptic/nail-core/README.md

 module.exports = require(nail-core).use myModule, myOtherModule
 ```

-For a fast start the [nail] bundle already contains properties,
+For a quick start you an use the [nail] bundle.It  already contains modules
-methods and inheritance.
+for properties, methods and class inheritance.

 Documentation
 -------------